utkarshpgupta/ImageCalibration/README.md

 This version was built up on the Camera calibration on [Matlab Central](https://www.mathworks.com/matlabcentral/fileexchange/73079-calibrate-camera-with-one-photo-linear), which improves upon the code and adds an undo functionality to the program for ease of use.

-The method used to calculate the position is called Trai's Calibration method.
+The method used to calculate the position is called Tsai's Calibration method.